-If what you are citing has been amended since 2012, you would add "as amended by" and the P.L. that amended the code section, after you give the official citation.
+If the statutory section you are citing has been amended since 2012, you would add "as amended by" followed by the P.L. that amended the code section.
 Check the Blue Book for citation help.

 United States Statutes at Large